Dhanush-Raj1/Product-Search-Agent-Project/README.md

 ---

 ## 🌐 Usage Guide
 1️⃣ Open the web app in your browser.
-2️⃣ Enter a search query (e.g., *Find the price of the book 'Atomic Habits' by James Clear*).
+2️⃣ Enter a search query (e.g., *Find the price iphone 14 pro*).
 3️⃣ Click the **Search** button.
 4️⃣ View the retrieved product details and price comparisons.

 ---